Anatomy of a Digital Bubble: Lessons Learned from the NFT and Metaverse Frenzy: Introduction

 To do so, we first examine relevant Reddit conversations to confirm that the Decentraland platform is representative of the metaverse and NFT ecosystem.
 Through topic modeling, we show that roughly 27\% of the posts discussing Decentraland are about metaverse and NFT; the second-largest topic discussed relates to investments in metaverse projects (not limited to Decentraland).
 Even more interestingly, online activity (i.e., number of posts) related to these topics closely correlates with the trading volume of Decentraland land parcels.
 Furthermore, we observe that as land parcel prices are declining, violations of Reddit terms-of-use\footnote{https://www.redditinc.com/policies/} in the relevant forums increase.
 This hints that users are getting frustrated by the economic downturn, and are forgoing civil discourse as the general interest from the broader online community is waning.

 Second, we examine whether traditional (physical) real estate pricing models apply to Decentraland land prices to understand if at some time these prices reflected any traditional notions of the fundamental value of real estate.
 Decentraland uses a finite Euclidean topology to subdivide the entire world into parcels, each of which is paired to a unique NFT.
 Similar to holding a property title in the physical world, the owner of that NFT owns the parcel, and, accordingly, can modify its contents (e.g., build something), start a business, or sell it.
 Different from the physical world, though, Decentraland allows users to instantly teleport anywhere within the virtual world.
-The question then becomes whether parcel prices follow traditional real-estate price patterns -- with prices decreasing as a function of distance from a desirable location -- indicating a fundamental feature present in a virtual city.
+The question then becomes whether parcel prices follow traditional real-estate price patterns, with prices decreasing as a function of distance from a desirable location.
+This would indicate a property characteristic of a ``true'' virtual city.

 We show that in the early period when prices were low, parcel prices do in fact appear to follow this class of traditional real-estate models quite closely.
-Instead, during the period of the rapid rise in land prices, location no longer appears to matter much--investors seem to purchase plots like they purchase other NFTs (e.g., art or collectibles), presumably for speculative purposes.
+But then, during the period of the rapid rise in land prices, location no longer appears to matter much--investors seem to purchase plots like they purchase other NFTs (e.g., art or collectibles), presumably for speculative purposes.
 In other words, land prices begin to deviate from the traditional real-estate models, suggesting a bubble-like phenomenon.
-For this reason, we describe this rise in prices as the ``NFT and metaverse bubble.''

 Our analysis of market demographics further shows that two distinct groups played major roles during the period we study.
 New entrants (i.e., those who started trading during the bubble), most of whom appear to be individual investors, were dominantly net-buyer groups (i.e., they bought more than they sold).
 On the other hand, early adopters provided liquidity (i.e., parcels) to the market and were mostly selling.
 This caused stark differences in monetary profits: Early adopters reaped 15,000 USD worth of profit per parcel on average.
 On the other hand, new entrants could rarely profit from the sales -- in general, they lost in the order of 1,000 USD per parcel.
-In short, the bubble led to a disproportionate flow of money from new participants to early adopters.
+In short, the time at which prices were high led to a disproportionate flow of money from new participants to early adopters.